 2. Selling Cards for charity - will take as much as you are willing to donate

-3. Running a Card Making Business - need to make a profit to keep going.
+3. Running a Card Making Business - you want to be designing cards for a living

-Maybe you are currently in category 1 but want to be a 3 and not sure how to suddenly change your prices ?
-Or maybe you fall into category 2 and would like to make more money for your charity and cover the cost of your supplies.
+Maybe you are currently in category 1 but want to be a 3 and not sure how to suddenly change your prices?
+Or maybe you fall into category 2 and would like to make money selling cards for your charity and cover the cost of your supplies.

 How do you compete with card sellers who sell at low prices?

-If you are in category 3, or you would like to be, then you really do have your work cut out competing with card makers who are able to set their prices much lower.
+If you are in category 3 and want to make money selling your cards, or you are looking into how to start a greeting card business, then you really do have your work cut out competing with card makers who are able to set their prices much lower.
 You need to focus on the following to make sure you can sell your cards at the price they are worth!